hasanbut17314/face-recognition-backend/README.md

 # Face Recognition Attendance System

 A robust backend system for marking attendance using facial recognition technology.
-This system uses Google Cloud Vision API for face detection and a custom similarity algorithm for face matching.
+This system uses FaceApi.js and Tensorflow.js for face detection and a custom similarity algorithm for face matching.

 ## Features